syzdek/iperd/doc/serial-console.md

         console=tty0 console=ttyS1,115200

-The filw 'admin-guide/serial-console.rst' in the Linux kernel documentation contains more detailed information.
+The file 'admin-guide/serial-console.rst' in the Linux kernel documentation contains more detailed information.